 Pere Lluís Biosca

 Considered one of the most influential vocal music directors in Catalonia, Pere Lluís Biosca has an intense activity as director and pedagogue of choral conduction.
 He trained in Barcelona with Mireia Barrera, Josep Vila and Pierre Cao and in Helsinki with Matti Hyökki.
 His discography focuses on Catalan baroque composers; Mir i Llussà and Tomàs Milans with the vocal ensemble La Xantria and Joan Cererols with the Cor Francesc Valls.
 He regularly participates in various festivals and concert cycles, conducting a repertoire that includes from the Renaissance to contemporary music.
 Until 2016, he was the head of the ARSinNOVA Chamber Choir in Barcelona, the National Prize for Choral Singing (Gijón 2013).
 As a guest conductor (2015) at the Cor de Noies de l’Orfeó Català he offered several concerts dedicated to the music of Arvo Pärt, receiving advice from the composer himself.
 He has also worked in productions of the Gran Teatre del Liceu preparing the choral parts of several operas.
-He is currently the main conductor of the Cor Francesc Valls of the Cathedral of Barcelona and professor of choral conducting at the FCEC courses and the Superior School Taller de Músics.
-As of September 2019, he will assume the conduction of the Cor Madrigal of Barcelona.
+He is currently the main conductor of the Cor Francesc Valls of the Cathedral of Barcelona and Cor Madrigal from Barcelona.
+He also teaches choral conducting at the Superior School Taller de Músics.

 Josep Vila i Casañas

-Conductor, composer and pedagogue born in Sabadell in 1966.
+Conductor, composer and pedagogue.
 He is the conductor of the Lieder Camera Choir and has also been the conductor of the Orfeó Català (1998-2016), of the Cor de Cambra del Palau de la Música Catalana (2011-2016) and of the Coro de Radiotelevisión Española (2007-2010).
-He has collaborated on time with formations such as the National Choir of Spain, the Choir of the Radio of Sweden, the Orfeón Donostiarra, the Choir of the Franz Liszt Academy in Budapest, the National Youth Choir Simon Bolivar of Venezuela, the Orquesta Radiotelevisión Española, the Orquestra Barroca Catalana, the National Classical Orchestra of Andorra, the 1750 Academy, the Vallès Symphony Orchestra and the Málaga Symphony Orchestra.
+He has collaborated on time with formations such as the National Choir of Spain, the Swedish Radio Choir, the Mittel Deutchland Rundfunkchor from Leipzig, the Turkish State Choir, the National Youth Choir Simón Bolívar from Venezuela, the Spanish Radio&TV Choir, Vespres d’Arnadí, the Catalan Barroque Orchestra, the National Classical Orchestra of Andorra, the 1750 Academy, the Vallès Symphony Orchestra and the Málaga Symphony Orchestra.
 As a choir coach, he has worked alongside the main conductors on the international scene: Daniel Barenboim, Daniele Gatti, Simon Rattle, Gustavo Dudamel, Marc Minkowski, Jean-Christophe Spinosi, René Jacobs, Lorin Maazel, Helmuth Rilling and Franz Brüggen, among others.
 He is the author of an extensive catalog of vocal and instrumental music and, since 2005, he is a professor of choir conducting at the Escola Superior de Música de Catalunya.
 He also regularly teaches workshops, seminars and masterclasses in various European and Latin American cities.